 So, In summary, achieving carbon neutrality and net zero emissions are similar.
 The only difference is the scale and type of emissions removed.

 There is a lot of uncertainty between the terms “carbon neutral” and “net zero.”
-In short, carbon neutrality means eliminating as many greenhouse gas emissions as possible, while net zero means producing no more emissions than you offset.
+In short, carbon neutrality means eliminating as many greenhouse gas emissions as possible, while net zero means producing no more carbon emissions than you offset.